Knightmare-0/Vishnu-VSD-HDP/Layout_Design/README.md

 *Vertical metal in layer 4 and horizontal metal in layer 3* <br>
 *Set core utilisation factor* </br>
-*Set core utilisation in dk_config.tcl which has the highest priority* *Overflow decreases implies design converges, which is good*
+*Set core utilisation in dk_config.tcl which has the highest priority*

 #### Command To Launch Magic
 ```